A Timeline Of The Tangled Trump-Russia Scandal

 June 4:

-During an interview with NBC's Megyn Kelly, Russian President Putin claims the 2016 presidential election hack was done by the U.S. intelligence community.
+During an interview with NBC's Megyn Kelly, Russian President Vladimir Putin claims the 2016 presidential election hack was done by the US intelligence community.
 Putin also denies having any information he could use to blackmail President Trump.

 June 1: